o19s/solr-tmdb/README.md

 Regardless of the option you choose, navigate to [http://localhost:8983/solr/](http://localhost:8983/solr/) to confirm Solr is running.

 # Index TMDB movies
-We have a movie data corpus sourced from The Movie Database (similar data to IMDB (Internet Movie Database).
+We have a movie data corpus sourced from The Movie Database, similar data to IMDB (Internet Movie Database).

 Linux/OSX:
 > ./index.sh